 What if I need special adjustments?

-If you have a disability, Specific Learning Difficult (SpLD), long-term health condition/injury or other particular need, the Colleges will make every effort to meet your requirements, but make sure you tell us well in advance of your interview.
-If you have declared a disability on your UCAS application then you will receive a form from us where you can let us know of any adjustments you require at interview; otherwise please contact us via the admissions office.
+If you have a disability, Specific Learning Difficulty (SpLD), long-term health condition/injury or other particular need, the colleges will make every effort to meet your requirements, but make sure you tell us well in advance of your interview.
+If you have declared a disability on your UCAS application then you will receive a form from us to let us know of any adjustments you require at interview; otherwise please contact us via the admissions office.